anthemion-org/ogle-web/README.md

 add ‘i’
 Distinguishes `Posi` from `Poss`

-It is _never acceptable_ to use an abbreviation to avoid a name collision.
+It is _never acceptable_ to use or change an abbreviation to avoid a name collision.
 If names collide, you have failed to apply the prefixes correctly, or you have failed to include descriptive modifiers in your roots.

+Like other containers, maps (whether instances of the `Map` class, or plain objects used as maps) are named with a plural noun that describes what they contain.
+I suffix this with the word ‘By’ and a singular noun describing the input to the map.
+This produces something like `CtsByText`, much maps from ‘Text’ keys to ‘Ct’ values.
+This places the content of the container at the beginning of the name, while reminding the reader how the map is used.

 ### Function parameter checks